hasyimibhar/opendosm-clickhouse/README.md

 # opendosm-clickhouse

-Access Malaysia's [OpenDOSM](https://open.dosm.gov.my/) data from ClickHouse.
+Access [OpenDOSM](https://open.dosm.gov.my/) (Department of Statistics Malaysia) data from ClickHouse.

 ## How it works